-Syntax execUserSetup For use with All C-SPY drivers.
+Syntax execUserSetup

 Description Called once after the target application is downloaded.

-Implement this macro to set up the memory map, breakpoints, interrupts, register macro files, etc. 1 If you define interrupts or breakpoints in a macro file that is executed at system start (using execUserSetup) we strongly recommend that you also make sure that they are removed at system shutdown (using execUserExit).
+Implement this macro to set up the memory map, breakpoints, interrupts, register macro files, etc.

+If you define interrupts or breakpoints in a macro file that is executed at system start (using execUserSetup) we strongly recommend that you also make sure that they are removed at system shutdown (using execUserExit).
 An example is available in SetupSimple.mac, see the tutorials in the Information Center.